Historical Essay I

 Your primary source should be from the same time period as the technology, event, or phenomenon you’re writing about.
 For example, if you’re writing about the ENIAC, your primary source should be from the 1940s or 50s.
 If you’re writing about the idea of the hyperlink, your article might be from the 1950s (i.e. around the time of Vannevar Bush’s article) or it might be from the 1980s (i.e. around the invention of the Web).

-Your primary source must be about one of the 20th century computing technologies, events, or social phenomena that we will cover in Unit 2.
+Your primary source must be about one of the 20th century computing technologies, events, or social phenomena that we have covered in class.
 This period is roughly from the 1940s through the 1990s.
 This means you can’t write about something like the telegraph (too early) or ChatGPT (too recent).
 If you’re wondering whether your chosen topic is in the right time period, just ask me!

 Requirements:

-- Several integrated and correctly cited quotes from your sources
+• Several integrated and correctly cited quotes from your source